It all began like this …

 My #1 concern is security

 Who would pass up a deal like that?
 So, wouldn’t you want to optimize that personal panel and milk all the branding and SEO juice you can from it?
 Jumping crawdads!
 Wake up, people.
-That’s not just “leaving money on the table,” it’s throwing money in the garbage can and spitting on it.
+That’s not just “leaving money on the table,” it’s throwing money in the garbage can deliberately.

 My #3 concern is personal branding